QuentChangeat/QuentChangeat.github.io/publications.md

 ---

-To data, I have co-authored 40+ publications, of which 9 are first-author.
+To date, I have co-authored 40+ publications, of which 9 are first-author.
 Have a look at my [ADS library](https://ui.adsabs.harvard.edu/public-libraries/Bt4TNyP4RTOi1UoeyWElYg) for the full record.

 ### Recent main author publications (updated 17/05/22):